 ExcludedUK was established on the founding principles of inclusivity, collaboration, resilience, empowerment, transparency and integrity.
 As such, these principles lie at the heart of our vision and strategy.
-ExcludedUK was registered as a Community Interest Company on 30 May 2020, with the clear purpose of working for community benefit at large as a longer-term sustainable organisation.
-We chose to set up as a CIC, aware that the Government may not be willing to provide a quick and easy fix for those excluded from support, despite all our calls for urgency.
+ExcludedUK was launched on 15 May 2020, with the clear purpose of working for community benefit at large as a longer-term sustainable organisation.
+When we launched, we were fully aware that the Government may not be willing to provide a quick and easy fix for those excluded from support, despite all our calls for urgency.
 Therefore, we were all too aware that there may well be work to do in the longer term, not least to offer ongoing guidance to those who have thus far gone several months without meaningful support and on little to no incomes.
-We wished to have a legal status and to put in place good governance, while remaining a not-for-profit organisation.

 From new starters, those in between jobs or due to start new jobs after 19 March 2020, those denied furlough, the newly self-employed and new businesses, those earning less than 50% of their income from self-employment, +£50k trading profits, those on maternity, parental or adoption leave, those on PAYE freelance short-term contracts, small limited company owner-directors and businesses ineligible for grants, and a whole range of personal circumstances affecting eligibility through no fault of their own… The list goes on.
-Livelihoods are at stake, businesses risk folding or may have folded already.
+Lives and livelihoods are at stake, businesses risk folding or may have folded already.
 Many individuals have been on extremely low to no income since March 2020 and sadly we know of at least 35 who saw no other option but to end their lives.

 Aims and objectives